themlstudent/Pythonisata/README.md

     * Create a slice object for slicing.
     * Get substring using slice object.
     * Get substring using negative index.
     * Get sublist and sub-tuple
+    * Using Indexing Syntax for Slicing
+       * Slice From the Start